Electro-Mechanical Engineering with Foundation Year BEng (Hons)Study level: Undergraduate

 How you'll learn

-After your foundation year, you will have the option to do either another three years full-time or another four-year sandwich course where you undertake a work placement or study year in a related field.
+After your Foundation Year, you will have the option to do either another three years full-time or another four-year sandwich course where you undertake a work placement or study year in a related field2.

 Our teaching methods for the degree courses are varied depending on which course/modules you take, offering a number of teaching styles to suit the needs of our students, so in addition to lectures, we also utilise a blended learning approach, including online aspects, workshops and group work.
 We also operate an open-door policy, with additional availability via email and our current online learning platform, Aula.